 The same brain that is great at formulating digital strategy is not the same brain that is likely to be a gun at writing direct response copy, conversion-oriented design, split-testing landing pages, implementing marketing automation systems or managing Google AdWords.

-Yes, it’s possible to have a “generalist” who can do a little bit if everything, but they tend to be very strong in 1 or 2 areas, average at many things, and very weak in a few areas.
+Yes, it’s possible to have a strong “generalist” who can do a little bit of everything, but they tend to be very strong in 1 or 2 areas, average at many things, and very weak in a few areas.
 So you end up with an inconsistent result.

 That’s not to say that generalists don’t have their place.
 The best role for a good generalist is the “Account Manager” or overall co-ordinator of your digital marketing activity.

 So the implementation team ends up looking something like this:

-- You have a digital strategy that you overhaul anually, and revisit quarterly (more frequently if you’re growing very fast).
+- You have a digital strategy that you overhaul annually, and revisit quarterly (more frequently if you’re growing very fast).